jucosie/snakemake-pgx/README.md

 * ``variants_sorted_0.bed`` is an auxiliary file for the script that generates the report.
 * ``VC_positions_chr_sorted_0.bed`` contains the intervals over which Variant Calling shall be applied.

+The resources (CPUs and memory) required for each rule can be adjusted according to the available capacities.

 ### Install Snakemake
 Install Snakemake using Conda:
 ```sh